yanbrasiliano/starter-kit-laravue/README.md

 ## To Do

 - [ ] Refactor permissions on frontend;
-- [ ] Refactor transaction to apply on layer Service and remove from layer Repository;
+- [ ] Replace the use of direct inline css classes with quasar classes or use more global css classes.